-10. Does the authorization to take the examination expire?
+9. Does the authorization to take the examination expire?

 Yes.
-The CDR authorization to test expires after the test is taken or one (1) year after receipt of the examination application email, whichever occurs first.
-This means that examinees have 365 days from receipt of the application email from Pearson VUE to register, pay, schedule and complete the examination.
+The CDR authorization to test expires after the test is taken or one year after receipt of the Authorization to Test email (whichever occurs first).
+This means that examinees have 365 days from receipt of the Authorization to Test email from Pearson VUE to register, pay, schedule and complete the examination.
 If examinees take the test and are unsuccessful, they must contact CDR in order to re-establish eligibility to take the test again.
 It is important to note that some employers and licensure boards may establish shorter limits on the testing authorization period.